 Top tips: How to nail your media coverage

 The "mayor" of Hootville aka media guru Brett de Hoedt knows a thing or two about good communications and media, as an ex-journo across print, radio and TV, now heading a firm specialising in not-for-profits issues.
-Brett is releasing a stack of FREE resources for community organisations as part of the Festival of Community Directors, with a week of events from May 6-10, 2019.
-Don't miss out.
-In the meantime, here's a taste of his expertise with five tips to get coverage.
-Test them NOW!
+Brett has released a stack of free resources for community organisations and here's a taste of his expertise with five tips to win coverage.

 LEGAL TIPS: How NFPs can stay ahead of the threats